Step 1. Get your wallet ready

 Option A. Scan the QR Code

 Scan the QR code to open the payment in your mobile wallet.
-Your wallet will lock in with the correct receiving bitcoin address and sending amount.
-Then make the payment.
+Your wallet will lock in with the correct cryptocurrency address and sending amount.
+Then, make the payment.

 Option B. Send the Payment Manually

-Copy the payment URL (beginning with bitcoin:?r=https://) from the invoice and paste it into your wallet's Send screen.
-Check your payment details, then send the payment.
+Next, paste the payment URL into your wallet's Send screen.
+Confirm your payment details, then send the payment.

 Option C. Open the Payment In Your Wallet

 If your wallet is on the device you're using to view the invoice, you can open the payment in your wallet by tapping Open in wallet.
-Confirm everything is correct, and you can send the payment from your wallet.
+Confirm everything is correct, and then send the payment from your wallet.